Ontario and Canada Legal Rights Explained

 (iii) any other prescribed information; ...

-Fact situations involving this issue are identified whenever an applicant receives the so-common "failure to provide information" disentitlement Notices.
+Fact situations involving this issue are identified whenever an applicant receives a so-common "failure to provide information" disentitlement Notice of Decision.
 While these cases are often closely intertwined with allegations that the applicant has 'failed to prove' or 'does not meet' the primary conditions of eligibility it is important to know that the legal ground of disentitlement is quite distinct.

-A recent court case Rea v Simcoe County has focussed on this distinction and also made the specific consequences of non-compliance with information duties more onerous than for other types of non-compliance (see Ch.9: "Administrator Decisions: Cancellation, Suspension and Reduction Decisions: Consequences of Non-Compliance: Non-Compliance with Information Duties".
-Essentially, non-compliance by ANY member of the benefit unit results in complete benefit unit disentitlement - rather than the normal 'splitting-off' of the 'bad' member that is applicable in other instances of single-member non-compliance with conditions of eligibility.
+A recent court case Rea v Simcoe County has focussed on this distinction and also made the specific consequences of non-compliance with information duties more onerous than for other types of non-compliance [see Ch.9, s.2(c): "Administrator Decisions: Cancellation, Suspension and Reduction Decisions: Consequences of Non-Compliance: Non-Compliance with Information Duties"].
+Essentially, non-compliance by any member of the benefit unit results in complete benefit unit disentitlement - not the normal 'splitting-off' of the 'bad' member that is applicable in other instances of single-member non-compliance with conditions of eligibility.

 This chapter discusses the nature of these information requirements and (extensively) their legitimacy.
 This topic is closely and delicately intertwined with the issue of welfare prosecutions (see Ch.12 "Fraud and Prosecutions") - which almost invariably involves allegations of concealment or misrepresentation of the "information" required to establish eligibility.
 As will be seen in that chapter, a key theme on these prosecution issues is the tension between "information", "verification of information" and self-incrimination rights that arise in the criminal situation.